 If you did the same mistake as me and turned a spilled Macbook on before getting it deoxidated and it won’t turn on, there is nothing you can do by yourself.

 How do you know, that MacBook didn’t turn on?
-The whole thing is totally dead.
-Display won’t lit, the keyboard won’t react and you don’t hear any fan noise.
+The whole thing is dead.
+The display won’t lit, the keyboard won’t react and you don’t hear any fan noise.

 In the best-case scenario, the power button was damaged and the service will fix it by replacing the component with a new one.